Skip to main content

 6. Click Create

-If you create the relation type from an asset type page, that asset type is already used as one side of the relation.
+If you create the relationship type from an asset type page, that asset type is already used as one side of the relationship.

 You can customize the start marker, line style, and end marker to match your diagramming conventions.

-1. Click the edit icon on the relation type
+1. Click the edit icon on the relationship type

 2. Update the attributes